Skip to main

 • Even with the growth, UK hit a record, six-year graduation rate of 70% and a five-year graduation rate that almost matches that milestone, underscoring successful efforts to accelerate retention levels.

-• About 25% of Kentucky undergraduates come from families where the median family annual income is less than $25,000.
-Those students last fall paid no tuition and mandatory fees and received an additional, average amount of $3,171 in aid.
+• Kentucky undergraduates that come from families where the median family annual income is less than $25,000 have their tuition and mandatory fees are 100% covered by scholarships and grants, and provided an additional $3,315 that they could use for other costs associated with college.

 A Promise to Expand Health Care to More Kentuckians